Sociology of Terrorism, Books on Sociology of Terrorism

 The PFLP-GC split from the PFLP in 1968, claiming it

 wanted to focus more on fighting and less on politics.
-Originally it was violently opposed
+It was opposed to the Arafat-led

 Usama Bin Ladin Organization

-Al-Qaida was established by Usama Bin Ladin in 1988 with Arabs who fought in
+Al-Qaida was established in 1988 with Arabs who fought in Afghanistan against the

-"non-Is-lamic," and expelling Westerners and non-Muslims from Muslim countries.
+Israel, and expelling Westerners and non-Muslims from Muslim countries, and establishment

 32-County Sovereignty Committee

-Sovereignty Movement, a "political pressure group" dedicated to removing British
+RIRA was a "political pressure group" dedicated to removing British forces from

-Northern Ireland peace process.
+Northern Ireland and unifying Ireland.
 The 32-County Sovereignty Movement opposed Sinn

-Feins adoption in September 1997 of the Mitchell principles of democracy and
+Feins adoption of the Mitchell principles of democracy and non-violence.
+The

 Revolutionary Armed Forces of Colombia (FARC)

-Established in 1964 as the military wing of the Colombian
+The military wing of the Colombian Communist Party, the

-commander Jorge Briceno (a.k.a.
-"Mono Jojoy").
-The terrorist group operates
+commander Jorge Briceno.
+The terrorist group operates in Colombia.

 Revolutionary Nuclei (formerly ELA)